 “All those memories floated back to me.”

 The month of January is commonly dubbed the worst month of the year, and with the addition of restrictions implemented in an effort to curb the spread of the coronavirus, Kahnawa’kehró:non Jessica Hernandez became preoccupied with the well-being of community members.

 “It is a very long and lonely month for a lot of people,” explained the owner of Nicia’s Accessories, a local store selling craft supplies.

 The project called for community members to follow a meticulously designed pattern generously adorned with florals and birds, to create their own original beadwork – one precious little bead at a time.
-It wasn’t long before Hernandez began receiving requests from people outside Kahnawake who said they also wished to take part in the challenge.

 “I didn’t realize how many people actually needed this,” said Hernandez.